 Disclaimer – I’m not trying to provide a list of statistics books that is either comprehensive or definitive.
 If you’re a statistics expert or have found a better way into the subject, great!
 Please add a comment, and I’ll be delighted to follow up on it.

-Note – 30.07.21 I’ve slightly updated this article to include a number of other useful titles I encountered while I was writing my book Surveys That Work: a practical guide for designing and running better surveys.
+Note – December 2021 I’ve updated this article to include some others that I found while I was writing my book Surveys That Work: a practical guide for designing and running better surveys.
+Also, I’m no longer able to recommend Darryl Huff’s book

 The basics: getting familiar with a mean